AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 # Guidelines for the report

 **Remember, you will be submitting a group report and an individual report.
 The group report will contain the abstract, introduction, experimental procedure, and results, and must be a maximum of 5 pages.
 The individual report will contain the discussion and conclusion, and should reference the results from the group section.
-This report must be a maximum of 1 page.**
+This report must be a maximum of 2 pages.**

 All lab manuals are to be emailed to mae224lab@gmail.com as a PDF.
 The group portion of the lab should have group member last names, group number, and lab number in the filename.
 For example: Novoselov_Meehan_Huang_Group51_Lab1.PDF